Tuesday, 21. July 2020

 Eberhard Jordan was diagnosed with COPD in 2000.
 He has had stage 4 COPD since 2014.
 Since 2017, he has been writing a blog on the topic of Active Living with COPD.
 He also has a second blog with updates on his myCOPD Challenge campaign.
 On this blog he works to increase public awareness of the serious lung disease COPD.

-Note on the image material: Photos including teaser image provided by Eberhard Jordan.
+Notes: Photos including header image provided by Eberhard Jordan.
 Photographers: Christoph Hopf, Inka Schleicher.

 An article written by the PARI BLOG editorial team.